matthras/tsp-art-python/README.md

 The intention of this repo is to provide a beginner-programmer-friendly way to enable people to make their own TSP Art using Python, and to highlight a few tips and tricks for bettering your art.

+The following is written assuming a system with Windows 10.
+Pull requests are welcome for Linux and MacOS.

 # Outline of Algorithm

 There are two major steps to the algorithm: